Returns the average based on multiple conditions.

-- criteria1 A condition which you want to mention
+- criteria1: A condition that you want to test.

-- [criteria_range2] Second range of cells from which you want to test the condition.
+- [criteria_range2]: The second range of cells from which you want to test the condition.

-- [criteria1] A condition which you want to mention
+- [criteria1]: A second condition that you want to test.

-- And, if any cell from criteria range or average range has TRUE or FALSE it will consider it as 1 and 0 respectively.
+- If cells in criteria_range are blank/text value then it will return an error and if any cell from criteria_range or average range has TRUE or FALSE it will consider it as 1 and 0 respectively.

-- You can also use logical operators and wildcard characters in criteria.
+- You can also use logical operators and Excel’s wildcard characters in criteria.

-- The size and shape of average range and each criterion range should be same.
+- The size and shape of the average_range and each criteria_range should be the same.

 - Make sure to enclosed non-numeric values in double quotation marks.